AlisonYao/DURF-Bus-Schedule-Optimization/README.md

 - `shuttle_multi_node.py` is a failed first attempt at the **extended problem**.
 - `shuttle_multi_node_v2.py` is a successful solution to the **extended problem**. `extended_problem.py` is the duplicate of this file.
 - `temp.py` is just my test file that doesn't have anything important.

-## Paper

-The research outcome is presented in the form of an academic paper.
-Please see `report.docx`.

 <!-- ## Blogs -->